How to find a coach on Life Coach Directory

 Search by location

-To search for professionals in your area, enter your full postcode.
+To search for professionals in your area, select ‘In person’ and enter your location – your town or postcode.
 You can then use the distance filter to increase the search area, depending on how far you are able to travel.

-But, if you can’t find a coach in your local area that seems right for you, don’t despair.
-Lots of coaches offer online and telephone coaching, taking distance out of the equation.
-To search for a coach offering these services, use our online and telephone searches.
+Lots of coaches offer online and telephone coaching, taking distance out of the equation – in fact, we have over 1,000 professionals listed on our site who offer these remote services.
+To find a coach offering these services, use our online search.

 Search by topic

-Most people that start coaching have something, in particular, they are seeking help with, whether it’s confidence, career, personal development, or something else.
-If something specific is bothering you, or getting in the way of you achieving your goals, you can use our search to find a coach that can specifically help with that area.
+If something specific is bothering you, or getting in the way of you achieving your goals, you can use our ‘Types of coaching’ drop-down menu to find a coach that can specifically help with that area.

 Browse some profiles